 The Apostle's Creed - Part 3

-God the Holy Ghost, often called Holy Spirit, is the primary Person of the Most Holy Trinity in the third part of the Apostle's Creed.
-This is to better explain the relation of God through His church here on Earth.
-As with God the Father, and God the Son, God the Holy Ghost is also eternal, of the same substance, infinite, Creator and Lord of all things.
-To God the Holy Ghost is the act of Sanctification of the Soul, even thought the act is the result of all three Persons of the Most Holy Trinity acting in, on and through the person in question, but the works of Love are attributed to the Holy Ghost specifically, and Sanctification of the soul is a work of love.
+God the Holy Ghost, often called the Holy Spirit, is the primary Person of the Most Holy Trinity addressed in the third part of the Apostle's Creed.
+This section better explains God's relationship with His Church here on Earth.
+As with God the Father and God the Son, God the Holy Ghost is also eternal, of the same substance, infinite, Creator and Lord of all things.
+To God the Holy Ghost is attributed the act of sanctification of the soul.
+Even though this act results from all three Persons of the Most Holy Trinity acting in, on, and through the person in question, the works of love are attributed specifically to the Holy Ghost, and sanctification of the soul is a work of love.

 Apostle's Creed - Part 3